If you’re wondering how to create a webinar, chances are you’re already familiar with its relationship-building capabilities.

 9. Do a test run

-A critical webinar best practice is to never – and I mean *never* – skip your test run.
+A critical webinar best practice is to never skip your test run.

-While it might feel like you have a handle on everything, I’ve always found myself in awe of what can go wrong despite the best planning.
+While it might feel like you have a handle on everything, you’d be surprised what can go wrong despite the best planning.

 When you do your test run, make it as close to the real thing as possible.
 If you plan to have a guest, have them join you to run through the presentation, interview, or demo.